-A good WMS and TMS helps companies achieve their main fulfillment objectives: Getting the right products to the right customers at the right time and at the lowest possible cost.
+WMS solutions and TMS help companies achieve their main fulfillment objectives: Getting the right products to the right customers at the right time and at the lowest possible cost.

-While there are differences between the two, the WMS and TMS both support specific parts of that objective.
+While there are differences between the two, both support specific parts of that objective.

-The WMS keeps costs low by giving warehouse operators full visibility over the warehouse’s inventory.
+The warehouse system keeps costs low by giving warehouse operators full visibility over the warehouse’s inventory.
 It also optimizes the use of people and space through processes like wave picking and cross docking.

 The TMS also helps keep costs low.
 It does this by helping 3PLs and fulfillment managers quickly select the cheapest route for timely delivery of a product.
 It also supports other goals like load optimization and carrier selection.

-Warehouse management systems (WMS) are essential tools for running a warehouse business.
+Warehouse management solutions are essential tools for running a warehouse business.
 When you’re running a small store or an e-commerce brand out of your basement, manual methods like notebooks and spreadsheets can work.
-But, once you get to the warehouse level, you need WMS software to profitably scale your business.
+But, once you get to the warehouse level, you need software to profitably scale your business.

 What Are the Fundamental Features of a Transportation Management System?